johnnewman/watchtower/README.md

 ### Overview

 Watchtower turns your Raspberry Pi into a DIY security camera.
 Put as many cameras as you want on your network and each instance will independently scan for motion and, when triggered, will save a recording to disk in the h264 format and upload an encrypted copy to Dropbox.
-You can record to these destinations using different resolutions, which allows you to simultanously record the full HD video to disk while recording a lower-resolution version to Dropbox.
+You can record to these destinations using different resolutions, which allows you to simultaneously record the full HD video to disk while recording a lower-resolution version to Dropbox.

 The central package that runs on each Raspberry Pi is named [watchtower](watchtower).
 It's a Python 3 Flask app with API endpoints that allow you to start and stop monitoring, stream via MJPEG, record, download and delete recordings, and tweak camera settings.
 See [api.md](./api.md) for API documentation.
 There is also an optional web app that provides a graphical interface for these APIs.